Tony Daykin

-Tony Daykin (born May 3, 1955 in Taipei, Taiwan) is a former player in the NFL.
+Tony Daykin (born May 3, 1955) is a former player in the National Football League (NFL).
 He played for the Detroit Lions and the Atlanta Falcons.
 He played collegiately for the Georgia Tech football team.
 He is currently a math teacher and assistant football coach at Carlton J. Kell High School in Marietta, Georgia.
-He is distinguished as being the first person born in Taiwan to play in the National Football League.
+He is distinguished as being the first person born in Taiwan to play in the NFL.